-We are seeking a Program Coordinator to provide a range of programmatic and administrative support for several capacity building assistance projects (CBA).
+We are seeking a Program Coordinator to provide a range of programmatic and administrative support for a capacity building assistance (CBA) project.

-This is an exciting opportunity to become part of a vibrant and growing public health organization and contribute to initiatives focused on coordinating and supporting training and capacity building and reducing health disparities in Massachusetts.
+This is an exciting opportunity to become part of a vibrant and growing public health organization and contribute to initiatives focused on reducing health disparities in Massachusetts.
 This is a full-time, non-exempt position.
-The Program Coordinator will initially work remotely (due to HRiA’s COVID-19 policies) and will eventually be based in HRiA’s Boston office.
+The Program Coordinator will initially work remotely (due to HRiA’s COVID-19 policies) and will eventually be based in HRiA’s Boston office, with the option of working remotely for a portion of the workweek.
+The Program Coordinator will report to the Training Associate.